How to pay for PrEP

 To ask if you can receive the insurance form directly, you must call your insurance company (use the customer service phone number on the back of your insurance card).
 Ask if you can receive insurance billing information directly, instead of your parent or partner.
 Provide any information you are asked for such as the policy number on your insurance card and the visit dates.
 The insurance plan will inform you if you can make this change.

-Can I afford retesting while on PrEP?
+What if I can’t afford retesting while on PrEP?

 Gilead, the maker of Truvada® and Descovy®, also offers programs to help cover the cost of PrEP.
 Visit the Truvada® for PrEP or Descovy® for PrEP sites to learn more.